nsmonnankulama/Learn-Generative-AI-Concepts/01-introduction.md

-# Generative AI: A Complete Tutorial
+# Generative AI: In simple

 > A beginner-friendly guide to understanding Generative AI, Machine Learning, Deep Learning, and how they work behind the scenes.